Wichita couple quarantined after possible COVID-19 exposure at doctor’s office

 “We went to have the sutures looked at,” said Beth Rush, Monty’s wife.
 “While we were there, the surgeon looked at it and said it looked good.”

-A few days later, the couple received and unexpected call from the surgeon’s nurse.
+A few days later, the couple received an unexpected call from the surgeon’s nurse.

 “They said that we needed to take the steps and that we needed to do self-quarantine for the next 14 days,” said Beth.